SaChiaChe/Paper-Summary/SCD/speaker_change_detection_and_tracking_in_real-time_news_broadcasting_analysis.md

 1. *Feature Selection and Distance Measure*
-- Use LPS, MFCC and pitch features and Bayesian Fuse them to get more reliable result
+- Use LSP, MFCC and pitch features and Bayesian Fuse them to get more reliable result
 - Distance is determined by covariance and mean, since mean is high biased due to environment, ignore parts that contain mean

 2. *Speaker Change Detection*